GraphQL

 CallMutation

-For example, the corresponding CallMutation Statement for INSERT INTO customer (input-email) VALUES ('email') is CallMutation customerCreate (input-email, OUT customer-id) VALUES ('email').
+For instance, the CallMutation statement for INSERT INTO customer (input-email) VALUES ('email') would be: CallMutation customerCreate (input-email, OUT customer-id) VALUES ('email')

 String sql = "CallMutation commentSpam (id, OUT comment-id) VALUES (?)";